-• PFRS 9, Financial Instruments (2014).
-In July 2014, the final version of PFRS 9 was issued.
-PFRS 9 reflects all phases of the financial instruments project and replaces PAS 39 and all previous versions of PFRS 9.
+PFRS 9 - Hedge Accounting and Amendments to PFRS 9, PFRS 7 and PAS 39.
+In 2014, the International Accounting Standards Board (IASB) issued the final version of International Financial Reporting Standards (IFRS) 9, Financial Instruments.
+The new standard (renamed as PFRS 9) reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 PFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
-Retrospective application is required, but comparative information is not compulsory.
-Early application of previous versions of PFRS 9 is permitted if the date of initial application is before February 1, 2015.
+Retrospective application is required, but providing comparative information is not compulsory.
+For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.
+Early application of previous versions of PFRS 9 (2009, 2010 and 2013) is permitted if the date of initial application is before February 1, 2015.